Sunday, October 10, 2021

 Grasping dharmas

 It follows from the arguments above that all modes of listening conform to the absolute nature (證┌性 zheng zhengxing) and are pure functions (淨用 jingyong).
-However, despite such affirming statements, it is customary to add a "but".
-For example, Dōgen affirmed that we are never apart from Buddhahood, even in our most delusional moments, but he also added that if there is even a slight discrepancy, the Way becomes as distant "as heaven from earth" (Waddell & Abe, 2002, 2).
-Similarly, Mǎzǔ taught that while Buddha nature manifests in ordinary functions, there is still a distinction between saṃsāra and nirvāṇa.
-In the same vein, I would like to say that music does not always work perfectly and cannot always be considered a pure function.
+However, despite such affirming statements, it is customary to add clarifying conditions.
+For example, while Dōgen affirmed that we are never apart from Buddhahood, even in our most delusional moments, he also added that if there is even a slight discrepancy, the Way becomes as distant "as heaven from earth" (Waddell & Abe 2002, 2).
+Similarly, while Mǎzǔ taught that while Buddha Nature manifests in ordinary functions, he still maintained that there is a distinction between saṃsāra and nirvāṇa.
+By drawing upon the concept of the two aspects of the One Mind, as found in the Dàshéng Qǐxìn Lùn, Mǎzǔ argued that the difference between the Thusness aspect of Mind and the saṃsāric aspect of Mind is a matter of engagement or praxis, rather than essence.
+When we grasp characteristics and qualities, reality is engaged as saṃsāra.
+In the same vein, music can be said to not always work perfectly and cannot always be considered a pure function.
+To actualize Thusness, we must refrain from grasping dharmas.

 “Objects (jing 境) are created by the mind rather than coming from outside.
-The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei, 2016, 336-337).
+The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei 2016, 336-337).

 The story suggests a strong link between perceiving things as non-dual and not reacting to them emotionally.
 The 'diagnosis' for Hānshān's emotional reactions to sounds was that he did not perceive these as Mind-Only.
 Hānshān overcame the problem by no longer considering the experience as involving 'subject', 'object', and 'action'.
-In other words, he targeted the 'cognitive' obscuration but, in so doing, solved the problem with emotional obscurations.
+In other words, he targeted the cognitive obscuration but, in so doing, solved the problem with emotional obscurations.
 The therapeutical effects of perceiving everything as Mind are easy to understand: when the cause of the sound is not separate from you, there is nothing 'external' to get upset with and no conceptualized 'other' that can be the focus of one's emotional reactions.
 Yet, that all emotional reactions would disappear because of perceiving everything as Mind-Only is proven mistaken by the example of listening to music.
 Not perceiving sounds dualistically is already achieved by the nature of musical attunement, but not clinging to their prettiness is not necessarily achieved therein.
 There are, therefore, good reasons to speak about the two obscurations separately.

 For the chanter to truly authenticate Mind's nature while chanting, the most urgent part must then be interpreted to be not grasping sounds by clinging to their prettiness.
 In fact, not having emotional reactions to sounds is, I want to argue, far more difficult than not hearing them dualistically.
 Hearing sounds non-dually is a spontaneous and effortless feature of musical attunement, but not liking or rejecting the pretty sounds of music is more difficult, even though the theory of aesthetic distance teaches us that some 'indifference' to phenomenality is a prerequisite to experiencing anything as beautiful in the first place.
 As Fúdēng said, it requires thirty years of listening to the sound of water without having the mind stirred to realize Avalokiteśvara's 'perfect ear understanding' (耳根圓通).